-Council is a member of StateCover's Loss Prevention and Recovery (LPR) model (also known as the retro-paid loss scheme) which aligns the premiums to the Councils experience and success in implementing injury prevention, management and return to work strategies.
+Council is a member of StateCover's Loss Prevention and Recovery (LPR) model which aligns the premiums to the Councils experience and success in implementing injury prevention, management and return to work strategies.
 Council has a contingent liability where caps on claims may be greater and premium adjustments are based on claim costs.